 Sound familiar?
 The “Hero’s Journey” is a highly popular storytelling framework.
 Countless books and movies are based on the structure—Lord of the Rings, the Harry Potter series, and even the SpongeBob SquarePants movie.

-Digging deeper, the Hero typically needs a Helper.
-The Hero saves the day, but they can’t do it without their Helper’s assistance.
+Digging deeper, the Hero typically needs a Guide.
+The Hero saves the day, but they can’t do it without their Guide’s assistance.

 - Han Solo (helping Luke Skywalker in Star Wars)